martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 In TLS, the Finished message provides a MAC over the entire handshake, so that including the identity in a TLS extension is sufficient to implement this solution.
-Rather than include a complete identity assertion, a collision-resistant hash of the identity assertion is included in a TLS extension.
+Rather than include a complete identity assertion - which could be sizeable - a collision-resistant hash of the identity assertion is included in a TLS extension.
 Peers then need only validate that the extension contains a hash of the identity assertion they received in signaling in addition to validating the identity assertion.

-Endpoints MAY use the `sdp_dtls_id` extension in addition to this so that two calls between the same parties can't be altered by an attacker.
+Endpoints MAY use the `sdp_tls_id` extension in addition to this so that two calls between the same parties can't be altered by an attacker.